adisuyash/adisuyash/README.md

 ### Hey there! 👋

-I'm Aditya, a kinesthetic learner who's always learning and building new things. ⚡
+I'm Aditya, a self-taught dev and kinesthetic learner who's always building something new ⚡

-I was always curious about tech gadgets, which led me to code and helped me become a self-taught developer.
+For the past 2.5+ years, I've been shipping web & onchain apps, advocating for devs and helping grow developer communities 🌍

-To share what I’ve learned, we’re building **[Tech Bastic](https://techbastic.github.io)**, an open-source community that helps you become a self-taught developer, where we learn, build, and grow together. 🤖
+To share what I’ve learned, we’re building **[Tech Bastic](https://techbastic.github.io)**, an open-source community that helps you become a self-taught developer, where we learn, build, and collaborate 💻

-When I’m not coding, you’ll find me creating content, connecting with fellow community folks, or travelling solo. 👨‍💻
+I love creating tech content, hacking at hackathons, connecting with folks in the community, and travelling solo ✈️

-#### Contact Information
+#### Want to connect? 🤝
-Want to connect?
-Shoot me an email at adityasuyashgupta@gmail.com.
-I’ll get back to you soon! ⚡
+Grab a time slot [here](https://cal.com/adisuyash) (OR) shoot me an email at [adityasuyashgupta@gmail.com](mailto:adityasuyashgupta@gmail.com).
+I’ll get back to you soon! :)